loggerhead-instruments/weft/README.md

 Deleting a project is a **soft delete** — it removes the project from the app but leaves all files on disk.
 To free up disk space, you need to manually delete the project folder from `~/WeftProjects`.

-**Exception:** Imported data (e.g., CSVs imported into a Weft analysis project) is **hard deleted** when the project is deleted.
-If you need to keep imported data, back it up before deleting the project.
+**Exception:** Deleting an imported data table within a Weft analysis project is a **hard delete** — the imported data is permanently removed.
+If you need to keep imported data, back it up before deleting the table.
+Deleting the Weft project itself leaves imported data tables intact on disk.

 There is no way to undelete a project in the app.
 However, since the files remain on disk, you can import them into a new project if a project was accidentally deleted.